jerdna-regeiz/splitmind/README.md

 All `split.settings` (keyword arguments not used by the splitter i.e. tmux) are passed as keyword arguments to `contextoutput`

+With the `build` one can specify following options:
+* **nobanner** boolean: Banners of all configured outputs will be hidden.
+Same effect as specifying banner=False on every split.

 ## Creating new splitter